Showing posts with label georgia. Show all posts

 Everyone went to Boat Basin Park for ball games.

-Sierra had a soft ball game, they lost.
+Sierra had a softball gam, and they lost.

-Nevada had a T-ball game, everyone wins in T-ball.
+Nevada had a T-ball gam; everyone wins in T-ball.

-A boy named Cody joined Sierra, Nevada and Montana in a pretend game of softball.
+A boy named Cody joined Sierra, Nevada, Ada, and Montana in a pretend game of softball.

 We stopped at KFC to get chicken for supper for everyone.

-Earlier today, I ate bagels, with cream cheese, cheese dip with chili, popcorn, and cookies.
+Earlier today, I ate a bagel with cream cheese, cheese dip with chili, popcorn, and cookies.

 Day 3: Tuesday, May 8, 2007

 Then we all went to Bainbridge Park, where we could feed the animals.
-Everyone walked along the one mile wooden bridge to Flint River.
+Everyone walked along the one-mile wooden bridge to the Flint River.

 Leaving Bainbridge Park

-Andy will be grilling tonight so he and Ron are going to Jane’s meat market to buy steaks, pork chops, hamburger patties, hotdogs and then are going to Wal-Mart to buy vegetables.
+Andy will be grilling tonight, so he and Ron are going to Jane's meat market to buy steaks, pork chops, hamburger patties, and hot dogs.
+Then, they are going to Walmart to buy vegetables.

 Home Run!